ColeTruong/Thread-communication/README.md

 > I(35068) OPENTHREAD:[N] Mle-----------: Role detached -> child

-6. After a moment, check the device state.
+6. After a moment, type "state" check the device state.
 It should be the Child:

 > state

 > child